 Sea moss benefits for hair are much more varied than than you might have first thought.
-Sea moss has been sued by people around the world for deep nourishment and conditioning of hair.
+Sea moss has been used by people around the world for deep nourishment and conditioning of hair.
 This is something that I have used sea moss for too.
 In my research I discovered that it also helps to soothe skin conditions and reduce the effects of dandruff, dermatitis, eczema, flaky skin, inflammation and itching.

 Let’s take a closer look at what is understood to be behind the positive effects of sea moss supporting healthy hair.
 Sometimes referred to as Irish Sea Moss, this can be consumed orally in a smoothie blend or even applied directly to your skin and hair.